-Describe the typical quantity and quality of solid wastes generated over the full life cycle of the project (other than waste rock and subsoil addressed in other sections) and the proposed methods of their disposal.
-The proposed location, site suitability, dimensions and volume of any landfill, including its method of construction, should be shown.
+Describe the typical quantity and quality of solid wastes generated over the full life cycle of the project, at each project location (other than waste rock and subsoil addressed in other sections) and the proposed methods of their disposal.
+The proposed location, site suitability, approvals required, dimensions and volume of any landfill, including its method of construction and management, should be shown.